mF2C/aclib/README.md

 ## Building the Docker container

 This project provides a self-contained fat jar with all depended libraries.
 It is assumed that you have [Docker](https://docs.docker.com/) installed on your platform.
 Build the Docker file to create the image and container for running the AC Lib TCP server.
 The Docker file contains default values which you may optionally over-ride to match your deployment environment:

-*aclib server IP* - The IP address of the AC Lib TCP server, default value is 0.0.0.0

 *aclib server port* - The port that AC Lib TCP server listens at, default value is 46080